 - Paper liners: also called paper cups or called muffin liners.
 This is the easiest way, but the muffin tops are the only part that will be crusty.

-- Butter or baking spray: this is messier, and you have to wash the pan afterward, but the crust forms all around the muffins because the whole surface of the batter touches the metal.
+- Butter or baking spray: it's messier, and you have to wash the pan afterward, but the crust forms all around the muffins because the whole metal surface is in contact with the batter.

 When are they done?
 They will rise and be springy to the touch without feeling wobbly.
 A cake tester or toothpick inserted in the center should come out clean.
 As soon as this happens, take them out of the oven, so they are moist and fluffy.

-Vintage Kitchen tip: the muffin tin should be filled no more than ¾ of its capacity, so it doesn't overflow during baking.
+Vintage Kitchen tip: each muffin tin (or muffin cup) should be filled no more than ¾ of its capacity so it doesn't overflow during baking.

 Storage